 Students who successfully complete the CMCC Certificate curriculum have the opportunity to earn an Associate in Applied Science Degree in the Business Administration and Management program with a concentration in Hospitality Management.
 All academic credit earned in the Certificate program will transfer into the Associate Degree program.
-Students who successfully complete courses in Sanitation and/or Nutrition, and/or Purchasing are eligible to sit for the National Restaurant Association Educational Foundation's (NRAEF) certification examinations.
+Students who successfully complete the course Food Preparation Sanitation are eligible to sit for the National Restaurant Association Educational Foundation's (NRAEF) certification examinations (Serve Safe).